alexksikes/SimSearch/tutorial/README.md

 We are now ready to combine full text search with item based search.

     # creating a sphinx client to handle full text search
-    cl = simsearch.SimClient(handler)
+    cl = simsearch.SimClient(fsphinx.FSphinxClient(), handler, max_terms=5)

-A SimClient really is an FSphincClient which itself is a SphinxClient.
+A SimClient wraps any SphinxClient to provide it with similarity search ability.

     # assuming searchd is running on 9315
     cl.SetServer('localhost', 9315)